Sumda Chun: Access

 Sumda Chun Monastery is around 65 km to the southwest of Leh, which is connected by a motorable road, up to Sumdo.
 The track starts ascending to the west, through a gorge from the left bank of the stream.
 At one point, the track crosses to the right bank and ascent becomes little more difficult.
 One or two houses come in the way before another gorge appears on the right which leads to the Sumda chon Monastery and towards the left leads to Sumda Chenmo.
 This track goes along the stream with plantations of Willow.
 After walking for an hour the monastery appears above the village houses.
 There is another short track from Alchi village through Stakspila, the ascent from Alchi is more difficult and long compare to Sumda side.

 Conservation

 5 year program of architectural conservation and conservation of artworks in the temple that include paintings and sculptures in the shrine was carried out by Namgyal Institute for Research on Ladakhi Art and Culture and the conservation.
 The conservation program was funded by the World Monuments Fund.

+A technical study of the wall paintings inside the temple is also published.
 The conservation project of Sumda Chun was awarded "Award of excellence" by UNESCO Asia-Pacific Awards for Cultural Heritage Conservation in the year 2011.